Pandam Amada: Soundtrack

 Tony Aheibam composed the soundtrack for the film and Eikhoi Yambung wrote the lyrics.
 The songs are titled Naken Tha and Exam Loire.
-Naken Tha became a hit song number and reached more than 8 million views on YouTube.
-The online copyrights of the songs were procured by Mami Taibang.

 Accolades

 Pandam Amada won many awards at the 13th Manipur State Film Awards 2020, including the Best Feature Film Award.
 At the 9th MANIFA 2020, the movie won four awards out of the 14 nominations.
 The award ceremonies for both were postponed and held in 2021 due to the COVID-19 pandemic.